vyos/vyos-documentation/docs/documentation.rst

 The article starts with a short intruducing about the command or the technologie.
 Please include some helpfull links or background informations.

-After this a optional section follows.
-Some commands have requirements like the compatible hardware (e.g. Wifi) or some commands you have to set before.
-For example it is recommended to set a route-map before configure bgp.
+An optional section follows.
+Some commands have requirements like compatible hardware (e.g. Wifi) or some commands you have to set before.
+For example, it is recommended to set a route-map before configure BGP.

-In the configuration part of the page all possible confiuration options should be documented.
-Use ``.. cfgcmd::`` like described above.
+In the configuration part of the page, all possible confiuration options should be documented.
+Use ``.. cfgcmd::`` described above.

 Related Operation command must be documented in the next part of the article.
 Use ``::opcmd..`` for these commands.